 - Wine tasting is a subjective experience and there is no right or wrong way to do it

-- Many vineyards offer structured wine tastings with guided discussions led by a sommelier or wine expert
+- Many vineyards offer structured wine tastings with support and guided discussions led by a sommelier or wine expert

 - Some vineyards also offer self-guided tastings, where you can sample wines at your own pace